 Danielle: It definitely changes as your company grows.
-At first it was hard to even sell them because the price tag is pretty high, like I know that it is compared to other companies that offer nerdy dresses and apparel.
+At first it was hard to even sell them because the price tag is pretty high.
+I know that it is compared to other companies that offer nerdy dresses and apparel.
 But they are one of a kind, handmade, quality pieces.
 So at first it is hard to sell your product when you are a small business but then the more photos on my booth, the more product on my website and then more people no longer question that this is something that they want.
 People just get it now so that part is no longer that big of a deal anymore.
 I think it is still a little hard for people to understand that it is just me here.
-Like I’ll be done with a convention and all of a sudden I have 50 orders, which is great, yet very overwhelming.
-As someone who is pretty OCD and doesn’t shy away from talking about depression and things like that, its very hard to be like, “Who’s orders am I doing first?”
+I’ll be done with a convention and all of a sudden I have 50 orders, which is great, yet very overwhelming.
+As someone who is pretty OCD and doesn’t shy away from talking about depression and things like that, its very hard decide on who’s orders am I doing first.
 Which ones make sense to do first based on colors because the way I have my fabric is by rolls and I don’t even have every color I could need.
 More than half my orders are for new designs and it takes a lot of time to design these new designs, then to go to the store to buy the new fabric and just to keep going back and forth with customers.

 I don’t think people sometimes realize how time consuming it is to do the communication to all of them.
 I love talking to all my customers but it is a lot of work for one person.
 An insane amount of work goes into owning a business.
 Editing and posting photos, running Instagram and Facebook; if you notice my Facebook barely gets updated.
 I’ve started updating my Instagram everyday because it is a little bit easier and Facebook is kind of a terrible social media network for small business.
-There’s also a ton of “businessy” things like taxes for every convention and things like that.
+There’s also a ton of “business-y” things like taxes for every convention.
 There’s a lot.
 Owning a small business is an extremely easy thing to get burnt-out from.
 And then once you start getting burnt-out its very hard to recover from that without feeling like a total failure.
 I’m used to having a 4-week turnaround but now my turnaround is 10 weeks or longer, and its a constant stock pile with more orders coming in.

 Marlena: What is your experience with men looking at your dresses when you’re at Cons?